US regulators seek advice on thorny issues as vaccines near

 FDA is requiring manufacturers to do studies of at least 30,000 people to prove if a vaccine protects and how safe it is.
 Those studies must include adequate numbers of people at highest risk from COVID-19 — older adults, minorities and anyone with other health problems.

 FDA has made clear that any vaccine must be at least 50% effective.
-And while the studies are designed to run for two years, companies may get enough evidence the shots are protective — in at least some people — to stop the trials early and seek what’s called an “emergency use authorization” for wider vaccinations.
+And it told companies they must track half their participants for at least two months if they get enough evidence to stop the trials early.
+That’s about the time when major side effects crop up in other vaccines.

-Despite White House objections, the FDA told vaccine makers earlier this month not to seek that speedier review until they’ve tracked at least half their trial volunteers for two months.
-With other vaccines, that’s about the amount of time when major side effects crop up.
+The panelists were divided over whether two months is enough — some wanted six.

 And safety questions are growing as two of the four vaccines in final testing in the U.S., one made by AstraZeneca and the other by Johnson & Johnson, are temporarily halted to investigate possible side effects.